preface

 late spring // early summer

-I was moved when reading Kali Rubaii’s chapter on ‘…,’ and particuarly on the idea of ‘homelanding’ as the process in which repair is pursued by affected and damaged bodies in order to return to the homeland, using methods and praxes that subvert the ‘master’s tools’ as articulated in Audre Lorde’s reverberant essay.
-This way of thinking on repair and liberation, as approachable through material practice, amalgamated with my thoughts from an essay I was writing on the ‘form’ of collective life and naming the components that make a communal infrastructure.
-It was from here, and many other little epiphanies compounding together, that I
+I was moved when reading Kali Rubaii’s chapter on templates for resurgency from Anbar, Iraq, and specifically on the idea of ‘homelanding’ as the process in which repair is pursued by affected and damaged bodies in order to return to the homeland, using methods and praxes that subvert the ‘master’s tools’ as hauntingly articulated in Audre Lorde’s reverberant essay.
+This way of thinking on repair and liberation, as approachable through material, incremental and reconstructive practice, amalgamated with my thoughts from an essay I was writing on the ‘form’ of collective life and naming the components that make a communal infrastructure.

 act two